 8 Natural Treatments for Fibroids

-1. Avoid Foods that Make It Worse
+1. Avoid Foods that Make Fibroids Worse

 - Caffeine.
 Too much caffeine is taxing on your body, especially your liver.
-When you give your liver more work to do than it ideally should have, it isn’t going to do as good of a job at keeping your hormones in check.
+When you give your liver more work to do than it can handle, it isn’t going to do as good of a job at keeping your hormones in check.
 Drinking more than two cups of coffee daily may boost estrogen levels in women and could worsen conditions with a hormonal basis like fibroids.
 (4) The more you can keep your alcohol and caffeine consumption down, the easier it is for your liver to detoxify your body and keep your hormones in proper, fibroid-discouraging balance.

 2. Eat Foods that Heal Fibroids

+What type of diet can help prevent or treat fibroids?
 The following foods should be included in your diet to keep your fibroids at bay:

 3. Try Supplements that Aid in Fibroid Reduction